 • All abilities playground for children right next to the festival area

 • WALK registration: we take card payments

 • Toilets have disabled access and baby change facilities

 • Optional: bring your own picnic blanket or chair

-• Pacific Islands Scholarship Fund: provides young adults in Solomon Islands with the opportunity to undertake a university degree and access empowering educational programs to complete their qualifications.
+• This initiative provides young adults with the opportunity to access empowering educational programs at universities in their own country.

-We are sponsoring two young women to go to the Solomon Islands National University – Janet (to become a kindergarten teacher), Selina (to become a primary school teacher).
+• In 2020, we are sponsoring: Janet (to become a kindergarten teacher) and Selina (to become a primary school teacher)

-We are proud to announce that this event is being delivered in partnership with the Victoria Samoan Advisory Council (VicSAC), United Pasifika Council of Victoria (UPCOV) and the Victorian Multicultural Commission.
+This event is being delivered in partnership with WFWP Australia, the United Pasifika Council of Victoria (UPCOV) and the Victorian Multicultural Commission.